paul-lab/practical-agile/_README.txt

 Key Features.

 •	Free & Simple to Use
-•	Releases (That can be made up of multiple projects)
 •	A Story Hierarchy
 •	Automatic calculation of epic/parent size
 •	Story Tasks, Comments and Tags